ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 val ys = List("3", "3", "1")
 val zs = List("2", "3", "2")
 ```
-After merging operation we got a stream  called `data` containing tuples
+After zipping and flattening we got a stream  called `data` containing tuples
 of 3 strings
 ```scala
 val data : List[(String, String, String)] = flatten(xs.zip(ys).zip(zs))
 ```
 Our task is to build a pipeline that generates a stream of `Doubles`
-which is a result of division one number by the next one in the
+which is a result of division one number by another in a sequence in the
 context of the same tuple.

-So following stream
+It means that the pipeline for a stream described as
 ```
 [(x1,y1,z1), (x2,y2,z2),...(xn,yn,zn)]
 ```
-should generate
+should generate a stream of numbers given by formula mentioned below
 ```
 [(x1/y1/z1), (x2/y2/z2),... (xn/yn/zn)]
 ```